-Kathryn Bourgoin, MD, began her presentation to the Orono town council for a resolution in support of universal healthcare with a quote from Dr. Martin Luther King, Jr.: “Of all the forms of inequality, injustice in health care is the most shocking and inhumane.”
+Dr. Kathryn Bourgoin, a family physician and Maine AllCare volunteer, began her presentation to the Orono town council for a resolution in support of universal health care with a quote from Dr. Martin Luther King, Jr.: “Of all the forms of inequality, injustice in health care is the most shocking and inhumane.”

-Kathryn is a family doctor who grew up in Augusta and has been involved with Physicians for a National Health Program (PNHP) for 20 years (Maine AllCare is the state chapter of PNHP).
-As a physician, she sees problems with our current healthcare “system” every day.
-She has also experienced going without health insurance as a young adult.
+Kathryn grew up in Augusta and has been involved with Physicians for a National Health Program (PNHP) for 20 years.
+(Maine AllCare is the state chapter of PNHP.)
+As a physician, she sees problems with our current health care “system” every day.
+She also experienced going without health insurance as a young adult.

-When she attended a Bangor Maine AllCare chapter meeting this past summer, she was asked if she would pursue a town council resolution in Orono in support of universal healthcare.
+When she attended a Maine AllCare chapter meeting in Bangor this past summer, she was asked if she would pursue a town council resolution in Orono in support of universal health care.
 Having a lighter workload than usual for a window of time, she decided to go for it.